n43/react-pannable/packages/pannable/docs/pannable.md

 #### `onStart`?: (evt: [PanEvent](#panevent--translation-point-velocity-point-interval-number-target-htmlelement-)) => void

-Calls when the finger has moved enough to be considered a pan.
+Calls when the touch/mouse has moved enough to be considered a pan.

 #### `onMove`?: (evt: [PanEvent](#panevent--translation-point-velocity-point-interval-number-target-htmlelement-)) => void

-Calls when the finger moves.
+Calls when the touch/mouse moves.

 #### `onEnd`?: (evt: [PanEvent](#panevent--translation-point-velocity-point-interval-number-target-htmlelement-)) => void

-Calls when the finger is lifted.
+Calls when the touch/mouse is left.

 #### `onCancel`?: (evt: [PanEvent](#panevent--translation-point-velocity-point-interval-number-target-htmlelement-)) => void